-Air source heat pumps a common type of heat pumps in the UK, with water source and ground source as the other options.
+Air source heat pumps are a common type of heat pump in the UK, with water source and ground source as the other options.

 Air source heat pumps are a great option in any climate.
-The system works by generating heat from the air to heat the home.
+The system works by generating heat from the air, to heat up the home.

 One major advantage of this option is their affordability for individual households, making it a popular heat pump in the UK.

-Statistics say it that air pumps take 87% of the total energy sold from heat pumps in the UK.
+Statistics say that the air source heat pumps take 87% of the total energy sold from heat pumps in the UK.

-Though the installation cost of an air source heat pump might be expensive, owners enjoy great returns on them through incentives and savings from the low running costs.
+Though the installation cost of an air source heat pump might be expensive, owners will enjoy great returns through incentives such as the RHI and savings from the low running costs.

 Installing an air source heat pump may cost between £8,000 to £18,000, depending on certain factors.
 Factors that determine the installation cost of an air source heat pump include:

 The best way to understand how air source heat pumps work is to understand how refrigerators work.